The Real World: Coping with illness

 Pedro Zamora lived with AIDS.
 He succumbed to complications related to the disease on November 11, 1994, hours after the 1994 San Francisco season finale aired.
 2004 San Diego housemate Frankie Abernathy suffered from cystic fibrosis.
 She died on July 9, 2007.

-Philadelphia's Sarah Burke, Key West's Paula Meronek and Skeletons' Violetta Milerman each suffered from an eating disorder, anorexia and/or bulimia.
+Philadelphia's Sarah Burke, Key West's Paula Meronek, and Skeletons' Violetta Milerman each suffered from an eating disorder, anorexia and/or bulimia.
 Denver's Colie Edison battled mononucleosis.
 Cancun's Ayiiia Elizarraras had a history of drug abuse and self-harming, the latter of which manifested during that season's fifth episode.
-She received treatment for it after filming ended, and recorded a public service announcement on the condition that aired at the end of that episode.
+She received treatment for it after filming ended, and recorded a public service announcement on the condition that it aired at the end of that episode.
 2010 New Orleans' Ryan Leslie suffered from severe obsessive compulsive disorder, which had deleterious effects on his relationship with the rest of the cast.

 One recurring illness with which a number of cast members have dealt is addiction.
 While cast members sometimes become inebriated in social situations during filming, Hawaii's Ruthie Alcaide and Hollywood's Joey Kovar entered treatment programs for drug or alcohol addiction during filming.
 Other cast members have recounted past troubles with addiction that they had endured prior to filming, including 2002 Chicago's Chris Beckman, Hollywood's Brianna Taylor, 2010 New Orleans' Ryan Knight, St. Thomas' Brandon Kane, and Skeletons' Madison Walls.